 Teuchtler Schallplattenhandlung u.
-Antiquariat (Vienna/Austria) : Teuchtler has always been one of the most popular and respected by the locals in Vienna.
+Antiquariat (Vienna/Austria) : Teuchtler has always been one of the most popular record shops and is respected by the locals in Vienna.
 However, it became world famous when a scene from Richard Linklater’s classic 1995 tribute to Vienna Before Sunrise was filmed here (you could watch the scene at this link).
 The shop has a huge and very well organised collection of all music genres.
 You could find everything here if you have the time and the patience to browse through its numerous stacks.
 The shop has also two vinyl and several CD listening stations.
 (Windmuhlgasse 10, 1060 Wien, Austria)

 Oye Records (Berlin/Germany) : This famous record shop housed in a basement in the heart of Prenzlauer Berg has become the epicentre of the city’s new vinyl scene.
 Its collection focuses mainly on dance music from the whole range (jazz to disco to house) and also an updated selection of hip hop.
 Although most of the records sold here are brand new, there are also some great second-hand options.
 In recent years, Oye Records’ reputation has transcended the country and attracted an international audience.
 (Oderberger Str.
 4, 10435 Berlin, Germany)